dogkeeper886/ruckus-1-api-workbench/README.md

 ## Support

 For issues or questions:
-- Check troubleshooting section
+1. Check troubleshooting section above
-- Review backend logs for API errors
+2. Review backend logs for API errors
-- Check browser console for frontend errors
+3. Check browser console for frontend errors
-- Ensure RUCKUS One API credentials are valid
+4. Verify RUCKUS One credentials are valid

-## Roadmap

-Future enhancements:
-- [ ] Export results to CSV/JSON
-- [ ] Save operation templates
-- [ ] Batch operation scheduling
-- [ ] Database persistence (PostgreSQL)
-- [ ] WebSocket real-time updates
-- [ ] Multi-tenant support
-- [ ] API rate limit detection
-- [ ] Dry-run mode
-- [ ] Operation rollback
+5. Ensure you have API permissions in RUCKUS One
+6. Explore the API health endpoint at http://localhost:3003/health